matrix-org/purple-matrix/README.md

 # Usage

 * Open the 'Manage accounts' dialog (under the 'Accounts' menu) and click 'Add'.
 * If the plugin was loaded successfully, you will be able to select 'Matrix' from the 'Protocol' dropdown.
 * Enter your matrix ID on the homeserver (e.g. '@bob:matrix.org' or 'bob') as the 'username', and the password in the 'password' field.
 * On the 'Advanced' tab, enter the URL of your homeserver.

+The Advanced account option 'On reconnect, replay recent messages from joined rooms' is set by default.
+This means that pidgin will show the last few messages for each room each time it starts.
+If this option is unticked, only new messages will be received.
+This option requires a homeserver running the v2_alpha API, which is not (currently) the case for the matrix.org homeserver.
+You will therefore need to run your own homeserver from the 'develop' branch of synapse.